(Source: "Meditations for Lent from St. Thomas Aquinas", pp. 46-48 1937 Imp.)

 3. Sin -original sin and actual sin- is taken

-away by Christ, that is to say, by Him who
+away by Christ, that is to say, by Him who is also

 the remover of all bodily defects.
 He shall quicken